Our Organisation

 How Can We Help?

-We offer supported accommodation and assistance for victims of domestic violence to help them break the cycle and rebuild their lives.
+We offer supported accommodation and assistance for victims of domestic and faimly violence to help them break the cycle and rebuild their lives.

 Rehabilitation

-We provide accommodation, support, and reintegration for mums who have been rehabilitated from substance abuse and help them integrate back into society.
+We provide accommodation and support for women recovering from substance abuse and help them integrate back into society.

 Reunification

-We help mothers re-establish relationships with their estranged children, helping them to rebuild their families and possibly regain custody.
+We help mothers re-establish relationships with their children, helping them to rebuild their families and potentially regain custody.

 Pregnancy

-We offer supported accommodation for expectant mothers of any age, helping them before and after birth in the process of establishing their family.
+We offer supported accommodation for expectant mothers,, helping them before and after birth to learn parenting skills, bond with the baby and establish their family unit.

 Lily House Today